CodingNav/codingnav/README.md

 I'm a Full Stack Developer working with HTML, CSS, and Javascript.
 I enjoy designing and creating websites from scratch.
 I also love catching up with other developers.
 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/codingnav/).

-- 🌱 Learning Typescript and Angular
+- 🌱 Learning Ruby on Rails
 - 👯 Open to collaborate on projects
 - 📫 Reach me at [**codingnavleen@gmail.com**](codingnavleen@gmail.com) OR [**LinkedIn**](https://www.linkedin.com/in/codingnav)